PaulShand/PaulShand/README.md

 # Paul Shand's Project Portfolio

 Welcome to my GitHub portfolio!
 I'm Paul Shand, a recent college graduate with a passion for exploring various facets of computer science and engineering.
 This repository is a collection of key projects I've worked on, demonstrating my skills in areas ranging from multithreading and cache mechanisms to logic design and compiler construction.
-Each project represents a piece of my journey through academic and personal exploration in the field of computer science.
+Each project represents a piece of my journey through academic and personal exploration in the field of computer engineering.

 ## Projects Overview